 IB THEORY OF KNOWLEDGE 12

 This course is part of the IB core and is required to achieve an IB Diploma.
 ToK is a two-year learning journey with a timetabled course in Grade 11 and an unscheduled class in Grade 12, with a focus on the ToK essay in year two.
 One of the main objectives of the course is to give students a forum in which they may question, reflect on, judge, consider, and weigh the validity of the knowledge claims made in each subject area of the curriculum.
-Students, as the independent thinkers that they have to become, need to address questions such as the following:
+As open-minded, independent thinkers, students will consider and grapple with questions such as:

 How does one make valid, independent choices?